 A. Sutherland - AncientPages.com - It is fair to say it is an instrument with a past and future.
 The astrolabe is a beautiful ancient object.
-It is also a sophisticated very old astronomical computer especially created for solving problems relating to time and the position of the Sun and stars in the sky.
+It is also a sophisticated very old astronomical computer especially created for solving problems related to time and the position of the Sun and stars in the sky.

-In most cases the astrolabes were made of brass and had a 6 inch diameter.
+In most cases, the astrolabes were made of brass and had a 6-inch diameter.
 Some of the objects were much larger.

 The oldest astrolabes date back to two thousand years ago.
 Among the most popular types is the planispheric astrolabe, on which the celestial sphere is projected onto the plane of the equator.
 Despite being created at a time when people thought that the Earth was the center of the universe, the astrolabe is a very useful ancient tool.

 Ancient people used astrolabes to find out how the sky looked at a specific place at a given time.
 This was done by drawing the sky on the face of the astrolabe and marking it so positions in the sky were easy to find.

 To use an astrolabe, you adjust the moveable components to a specific date and time.
 Once set, much of the sky, both visible and invisible, is represented on the face of the instrument.

-This clever ancient computer was in most cases used to finding the time during the day or night, finding the time of a celestial event such as sunrise or sunset and as a handy reference of celestial positions.
+This clever ancient computer was in most cases used to finding the time during the day or night, finding the time of a celestial event such as sunrise or sunset, and as a handy reference of celestial positions.

-During the late Middle Ages it served as a basic education astronomy tool and it was sometimes even used for astrological purposes.
+During the late Middle Ages, it served as a basic education astronomy tool and it was sometimes even used for astrological purposes.

 The typical astrolabe was not a navigational instrument although an instrument called the mariner's astrolabe was widely used in the Renaissance.
 The instrument can measure the altitude above the horizon of a celestial body, day or night. it can be used to identify stars and planets, to determine local latitude on land or calm seas, to survey.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer